Hcrab/clinicAI/README.md

 I would like to thank my four teammates for their valuable contributions in:

 - Pitch writing and research during the HKAGE course project
-- Testing, Prompt design and refinement for the conversational AI module
+- Testing, prompt design and refinement for the conversational AI module

 Their collaboration made the project possible.